-In class 10 and 12 board exams 2021, students will observe new types of case study questions.
+In Class 10 and 12 board exams 2021, students will observe new types of case study questions.
 For the first time, the board has introduced the case study questions in the board exam.
 After a thorough analysis of CBSE Sample Papers 2021 and Marking Scheme, we have provided the key points related to the CBSE case study questions that every student must know.
 This information will help students to understand the changes in the exam pattern.
 Also, they can prepare effectively for class 10 and 12 board exams.

 CBSE Case Study Questions for Class 10 and 12 Board Exams 2021

 The Central Board of Secondary Education has made a few changes in the question paper pattern of class 10 and 12 board exams.
-It has increased the weightage of the multiple choice questions and introduced case studies questions for the 2021 CBSE board exam.
+It has increased the weightage of the multiple choice questions and introduced case study questions for the 2021 CBSE board exam.
 It will check comprehension, interpretation and writing skills of the students.
 It will bring competency-based and skill-oriented teaching and learning in students.

 In case study-based questions, students are expected to answer questions after reading the given paragraph or a passage.
 The questions will be asked from the concept part of the NCERT textbooks.
 So, students are advised to read the book thoroughly to handle the case study questions in the board exam.